oucs-teaching/cosc349-labs/lab02.md

 Remember that your IP addresses are likely to be different from the ones I see, so you will need to replace the values I see with the values on your system.
 :::

 Your two VMs should now be able to reach each other, using the virtual network.
-You can test this by using the `ping` command.
+You can test this by using the `ping` command (`ping` performs a simple network connectivity test between where it is run, and some other point on the internet).
 I logged into my `bitnami-lampstack-1` VM using its console window and could successfully ping both my own address (10.0.2.15) and that of the other VM (10.0.2.16).

 ![](https://i.imgur.com/9GHOvAl.png)